pixelcrisis/tt-browser-api/readme.md

 # tt-browser-api
 Interfacing with turntable.fm in the browser.
+Handles the heavy lifting for integrating with turntable events and functions, as well as manipulating the site itself.
+In the future, it will be powerful enough to use the browser to run a bot on turntable.fm.

 ## [ using the api ]
 ```js